-The pupil will be reinstated with a clear re-integration plan.

-- The pupil will be placed on SLT report for two weeks to ensure they have a daily check in to discuss any barriers to success they may face or any signs that they are at risk of further sanction. - Behaviour support and 'reasonable adjustments' will be reviewed.

-- Where appropriate, an apology is given to the member or staff, or other pupils involved, where necessary and when victims consent.
-A pupil restorative worksheet/booklet may be completed too. - A record of the suspension and meeting is kept in the pupil's file and the schools recording system on CPOMS. - A letter will be sent home outlining the minutes of the meeting and targets will be reviewed.
+- The pupil will be reinstated with a clear re-integration plan. - The pupil will be placed on SLT report for two weeks to ensure they have a daily check in to discuss any barriers to success they may face or any signs that they are at risk of further sanction. - Behaviour support and 'reasonable adjustments' will be reviewed. - Where appropriate, an apology is given to the member or staff, or other pupils involved, where necessary and when victims consent.
+A pupil restorative worksheet/booklet may be completed too. - A record of the suspension and meeting is kept in the pupil's file and the school's recording system on CPOMS. - A letter will be sent home outlining the minutes of the meeting and targets will be reviewed.

-In accordance with the requirements set out in P18 of the DfE Guidance, the Academy Advisory Council Disciplinary Committee will meet to consider reinstatement of the pupil if the suspension would bring the pupil's total number of school days of suspension to more than fifteen (15) in a term.
+In accordance with the requirements set out in P18 of the DfE Guidance, a Governors' Disciplinary Committee (GDC) will meet to consider reinstatement of the pupil if the suspension would bring the pupil's total number of school days of suspension to more than fifteen (15) in a term.

 Pupils who demonstrate any of the 'red line' behaviours listed below are likely to receive a suspension.
 These can vary in length.
 The length of suspension will depend on the seriousness of the incident and/or the previous behaviour history of the pupil.
-The final decision to suspend and for how long will always be made by the Principal.

-- Physical assault against a pupil or an adult

-- Verbal abuse/threatening behaviour against a pupil or an adult

-- Truanting

-- Refusing to follow instructions first time, every time, to everyone

-- Walking away from a member of staff

-- Refusing to hand in their mobile phone

-- Bullying

-- Discrimination of any of the Protected Characteristics

-- Sexual misconduct

-- Drug, smoking, vaping, and alcohol related

-- Damage to school or other pupil's property

-- Theft

-- Persistent disruptive behaviour

-- Inappropriate use of social media or online technology

-- Use or threat of use of an offensive weapon or prohibited item
+- Physical assault against a pupil or an adult. - Verbal abuse/threatening behaviour against a pupil or an adult. - Truanting. - Refusing to follow instructions first time, every time, to everyone. - Walking away from a member of staff. - Refusing to hand in their mobile phone. - Bullying. - Discrimination of any of the Protected Characteristics. - Sexual misconduct. - Drug, smoking, vaping, and alcohol related. - Damage to school or other pupil's property. - Theft. - Persistent disruptive behaviour. - Inappropriate use of social media or online technology. - Use or threat of use of an offensive weapon or prohibited item.

-Fair Access Supported Transfer, Managed Moves, Alternative Provision and Permanent Exclusions
+Fair Access Supported Transfer, Alternative Provision and Permanent Exclusions